cyber-prophet/bostrom-journal/BostromBlockchainMagazine001.md

 - are needed to create cyberlinks, to train Bostrom;
 - may be transferred.

-The token's name BOOT symbolizes the BOOTloader nature of the Bostrom network for the future Cyber network. >>|
+{--The token's name BOOT symbolizes the BOOTloader nature of the Bostrom network for the future Cyber network.--} >>|

 ---